Día de los Muertos helps keep family memories alive

 2. Lightly dip a double-sided eyeshadow sponge in white gel paint, then lightly pat onto the nail into the shape of a skull.
 Cure.
 Outline the skull using white gel paint, and cure once more.

 3. Apply large black dots for the eye sockets.
 Apply two smaller black dots below, leaving some space between for the nose.
-Don't cure just yet!
+Don't cure just yet.

 4. Paint the nose and jawline using a liner brush.
 Add small lines around the eyes, forehead and nose using a thin striper brush and black gel paint.

 5. Paint side-by-side ovals for the teeth using a thin striper brush.
 Cure.
 For thin and precise lines, Allen recommends applying less paint with minimum pressure.
+A colorful crown of roses completes the nail art.A colorful crown of roses completes the nail art.

 6. Outline the underside of the teeth with black gel paint, and add small lines around the mouth to form the chin.
 Cure.